- Overview

 Where Do Adult Gerontology – Primary Care Nurse Practitioners Work?

-Like all nurse practitioners, AGPCNPs are in high demand due to changes in health care law, a growing population, and higher standards in primary care.
-Adult geriatric nurse practitioners are especially needed due to their specialized skill set.
-This means AGPCNPs have many opportunities and are able to apply their skills in a variety of work settings, including:
+Like all nurse practitioners, AGPCNPs are in high demand due to changes in health care law, a growing and aging population, and higher standards in primary care.
+Adult gerontology – primary care nurse practitioners are especially needed due to their specialized skill set.
+This means AGPCNPs have many opportunities to apply their skills in a variety of settings, including:

 - Hospitals